DynareJulia/FastLapackInterface.jl/README.md

 ### LU factorization and linear problem solution

  - ``ws = LUWs(A)`` creates storage for a linear problem with matrix representation `A`.
- - ``LAPACK.getrf!(A, ws)`` computes the LU factorization using the preallocated workspace and returns the arguments that can be used to construct `LinearAlgebra.LU`.
+ - ``LAPACK.getrf!(ws, A)`` computes the LU factorization using the preallocated workspace and returns the arguments that can be used to construct `LinearAlgebra.LU`.

 ```julia